mwollersheimSW/who-is-mike/README.md

 ## About Me

-As an R&D Leader in earth observation technology, I am fundamentally driven by:
+As a leader in R&D, I am fundamentally driven by:
 * Solving problems
 * Understanding how things work and making them better
 * Helping everyone to see and appreciate the value of what we make